anilakidil/3005Assignment3/README.md

 9- Go back to the source code and if necesarry change the username and password.
 10- Keep the pgAdmin4 runinng on background.
 11- You can go to the main function and uncomment which function that you want to use.
-12- To run the program you can press the run button on IntelliJ
+12- To run the program you can press the run button on IntelliJ.

 The Link of Demonstration Video: